Trump rips Clinton link to Fusion GPS dossier as a 'disgrace,' says Russia 'hoax is turned around'

 “They’re embarrassed by it, but I think it’s a disgrace,” Trump told reporters, before heading to Texas for a briefing on Hurricane Harvey recovery efforts and a Republican fundraiser.
 “It’s a very sad commentary on politics in this country.”

 In the midst of a court case that threatened to reveal the dossier’s funding, it emerged Tuesday night that political consulting firm Fusion GPS was retained last year by Marc E. Elias, an attorney representing the Democratic National Committee and the Clinton campaign.
-The firm then hired former British intelligence officer Christopher Steele to write the dossier that contained unverified and lurid allegations against Trump and his team’s ties to Moscow.
+The firm then hired former British intelligence officer Christopher Steele to write the dossier that contained unverified and lurid allegations about Trump and his team’s ties to Moscow.

 The Washington Post first reported on the connections, which were confirmed by Fox News.